arjunvarma92/NY-bike-data/README.md

-# NY-bike-data
+# Side Projects

-This repository contains some analysis on New York city's Citi Bike Dataset
+This repository contains some Python notebooks of projects that I've been playing around with:

+1) NY Citi Bike ridership
+Basic Exploratory data analysis and model building using NY CitiBike data

+2)

+3)